Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Categorization by Input Processing

 \subsection{Hybrid methods}

-As discussed above, both per-pixel and all-pixel methods have their advantages and drawbacks.
-All in all, per-pixel methods pay more attention to the modeling of general BRDF while ignoring the global information.
-In contrast, all-pixel methods are good at recovering areas with shadows and inter-reflections, but are limited in non-uniform materials and high-frequency structures.
-The future trend is to combine these two strategies to achieve better normal-surface reconstruction.
+As discussed above, both per-pixel and all-pixel methods come with their own sets of advantages and limitations.
+Per-pixel methods primarily focus on analyzing inter-image intensity variations at the pixel level.
+In contrast, all-pixel methods pay more attention to extracting features related to intra-image lighting variations.
+Hybrid approaches that combine these strategies may have the benefits of both per-pixel and all-pixel techniques.

-In fact, the first mixed method can be found in learning-based multispectral photometric stereo\cite{ju2020dual}, which first estimates a coarse surface normal map and then refines it by using the per-pixel method, \emph{i.e.}, a fully connected network.
-Recently, MT-PS-CNN \cite{cao2022learning} proposes a two-stage photometric stereo model to construct inter-frame (per-pixel) and intra-frame (all-pixel) representations.
-Honzatko \emph{et al.} \cite{honzatko2021leveraging} build upon the observation maps but incorporate spatial information using 2D and 4D separable convolutions to better capture global effects.
-In addition, PS-Transformer \cite{ikehata2021ps} designs a dual-branch feature extractor based on the self-attention mechanism \cite{ashish2017attention} to explore pixel- and image-wise features.
-However, GPS-Net \cite{yao2020gps} introduces a structure-aware graph convolutional network \cite{chang2018structure}, instead of using observation maps.
-In GPS-Net, the authors utilize a graph structure to connect an arbitrary number of observations per pixel, avoiding the problem of sparse observation maps \cite{ikehata2018cnn}, and then use convolutional layers to explore spatial information.
-Therefore, GPS-Net unifies per-pixel and all-pixel processing, thus keeping both inter-image and intra-image information.
-These hybrid methods can take full advantage of per-pixel and all-pixel approaches, resulting in better performance.
+In fact, the first mixed method can be found in learning-based multispectral photometric stereo\cite{ju2020dual}, which initially estimated a coarse surface normal map and subsequently refined it using a per-pixel approach, achieved through a fully connected network.
+Recently, MT-PS-CNN \cite{cao2022learning} proposed a two-stage photometric stereo model to construct inter-frame (per-pixel) and intra-frame (all-pixel) representations.
+Similarly, Yang \emph{et al.} \cite{Yang2023accurate} introduced a tandem manner for per-pixel and all-pixel feature extraction, namely PSMF-PSN.
+This network employed 3D convolutional layers to extract pixel-wise features.
+In addition, PS-Transformer \cite{ikehata2021ps} introduced a dual-branch feature extractor based on the self-attention mechanism \cite{ashish2017attention}, exploring both pixel- and image-wise features.
+Honzatko \emph{et al.} \cite{honzatko2021leveraging} built upon the observation maps but incorporated spatial information using 2D and 4D separable convolutions to better capture global effects.
+Differently, GPS-Net \cite{yao2020gps} introduced a structure-aware graph convolutional network \cite{chang2018structure} to establish connections between an arbitrary number of observations per pixel, without relying on observation maps.
+Subsequently, convolutional layers were employed to extract spatial information.
+These hybrid methods may benefit from per-pixel and all-pixel approaches.
 As shown in Fig. \ref{figmixed}, we summarize the hybrid strategy of HT21 \cite{honzatko2021leveraging} and GPS-Net \cite{yao2020gps}.